 The historic one-hectare homestead garden dating from 1910 is an integral attraction cared for by volunteers.
 An ongoing project, the garden provides a fitting introduction to the arboretum and is full of interesting plantings aesthetically combined in a unique setting.

-Curator Martin Weaver leads the team and is passionate about botany and Eastwooodhill.
-Martin brings a wealth of knowledge and can often be found working amongst the trees on one of the many walking tracks or in the office.
+The Interim Curator, Biran Singh leads the team and is passionate about botany and Eastwooodhill.
+Many of our staff bring a wealth of knowledge and skills and can often be found working amongst the trees on one of the many walking tracks or in the office.

 Eastwoodhill Arboretum is the National Arboretum of New Zealand and encompasses over 131 hectares planted in exotic and native trees, shrubs and climber plantings.
 The Homestead Garden is 1.5 hectares and extends from the Visitor Centre to the Homestead and across to the Black Gates.
-This is a garden maintained by a loyal group of volunteers.
+This is a garden maintained by a loyal group of volunteers and staff.

 These can be held on-site - with a ceremony or whole wedding with reception - make enquiries to the office - email@example.com